RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 What topics are important to teach in class and what should be left for independent study?
 How to encourage curiosity?
 How to create a safe and comfortable atmosphere for self-study?
-How to make frustration a motivater instead of a source of despair?
+How to make frustration a motivator instead of a source of despair?

 And what about the good of the company?
 What is the fastest way to train an employee?
 How much breathing room does Gizra  have to absorb mistakes?